katjakarhu/OpenCAQDA/README.md

 You will need to have Python 3 installed.

-Set the application directory to Python path:
+Go to project directory.Set the application directory to Python path:

 `export PYTHONPATH=$PYTHONPATH:.`

 Install requirements: